cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    ]
 ~~~~~~~~~~~

 * Name Constraints (nameConstraints).
 If the name constraints only contain general names registered in {{GN}} the extension value can be CBOR encoded.
-Note that {{RFC5280}} requires that minimum MUST be zero, and maximum MUST be absent.
+C509 uses the same additions and restrictions as defined in {{Section 4.2.1.10 of RFC5280}}.
+Note that the minimum and maximum fields are not used and therefore omitted.

 ~~~~~~~~~~~ CDDL
    GeneralSubtrees = [ + GeneralName ]